Radkan, Razavi Khorasan: Archaeology

+Culture

+Handicrafts and textiles

+Radkan is known for its traditional handicrafts and textiles, including hand-woven carpets, pottery, and ceramics.
+The city has a long history of cultural and artistic expression.
+It is known for its traditional crafts, including weaving, pottery, and ceramics, and has been home to many famous poets, musicians, and artists over the centuries.

+Cuisine

+The city is known for its traditional cuisine, which is characterized by simple, hearty dishes made with locally sourced ingredients.

+Historical monuments

 Radkan Tower

 The tower is a cylindrical structure made of mud bricks and is considered one of the oldest and most iconic landmarks in the city.
 It is believed to have been built during the Sassanian era (224-651 AD) and served as a fire temple, a religious shrine and a military fortress.
 The tower is now a protected national monument and attracts many tourists and history enthusiasts who come to admire its unique architectural style and rich history.
 The tower is a symbol of the city's cultural heritage and continues to be an important part of the local community's cultural identity.